Investors grapple with higher wages in "low-cost" China

-Like many foreign investors in China, the Milwaukee-based firm has been hit by a steady rise in wages - which puts it in the same boat as many U.S. businesses in China responding to a surveyed released on Monday by the American Chamber of Commerce.
+Like many foreign investors in China, the Milwaukee-based firm has been hit by a steady rise in wages for the white collar employees who staff China's shiny new office towers.

-Rather than waiting around for extra digits on their paychecks, China's white collar workers are creating their own pay raises by jumping ship at the slightest temptation.
+Rather than waiting around for extra digits on their paychecks, China's workers are creating their own pay raises by jumping ship at the slightest temptation.

 "Turnover is a huge issue for anyone in China.
 Our turnover is 9 to 10 percent," said Mark Plum, Asia president for Briggs & Stratton in Shanghai.
 He added that in Shanghai, turnover rates were generally around 18 to 20 percent.